 Victorian Government Coronavirus website: https://www.coronavirus.vic.gov.au

 Where can I find information regarding income support?

 Almost overnight, many people in Brunswick have found themselves without work or income.
-You may be entitled to either the JobSeeker payment (previously Newstart) and stimulus payments, or the JobKeeper wage subsidy, that is paid to your employer to keep you employed during the crisis.
+You may be entitled to the 'worker support payment', the JobSeeker payment (previously Newstart), or the JobKeeper wage subsidy, that is paid to your employer to keep you employed during the crisis.

 If you’re having trouble applying for a payment, my office can help.

 A one-off $1,500 payment designed to financially support Victorian workers who, as of 20 June, have been instructed by the department to self-isolate or quarantine at home because they are either diagnosed with coronavirus (COVID-19) or are a close contact of a confirmed case.

 The Department of Health and Human Services’ case and contact tracing team directly contacts all confirmed coronavirus (COVID-19) cases and their close contacts.
 A needs assessment for the payment will be done over the phone.
 This is the only way to access the 'worker support payment'.